 VMware vCenter Server 8.x

-Expired Solution user certificates on vCenter Server cause services to fail
+Expired Solution User certificates on the vCenter Server cause services to fail and users will not be able to log in from the vSphere Web Client.

-Note: Take an appropriate snapshot of the vCenter server VM, referring to Snapshot Best practices for vCenter Server Virtual Machines
+Note: Take an appropriate snapshot of the vCenter server VM, as referenced here: Snapshot Best practices for vCenter Server Virtual Machines

 To resolve the issue, renew the vCenter Server Solution User certificates using the vCert script with VMCA as the certificate authority.
 Follow the detailed steps outlined in the VMware KB article: How to replace the vCenter Server Solution User certificates with VMCA issued certificate